Candi Milo

 Candyce Anne Rose Milo (born January 9, 1961) is an American actress.
-She has voiced various characters on many animated series including Pig Goat Banana Cricket, Tiny Toon Adventures, SWAT Kats: The Radical Squadron, Dexter's Laboratory (from Season 3 onwards), Johnny Bravo, Cow and Chicken, ChalkZone, The Adventures of Jimmy Neutron, Boy Genius, ¡Mucha Lucha!, Codename: Kids Next Door, My Life as a Teenage Robot, Loonatics Unleashed, Foster's Home for Imaginary Friends, Maya & Miguel, W.I.T.C.H., The Life and Times of Juniper Lee, The Replacements, and The Adventures of Puss in Boots.
+She has voiced various characters on many animated series including Tiny Toon Adventures, Dexter's Laboratory (from Season 3–4/4–6, [from UK DVD episode order]), ¡Mucha Lucha!, W.I.T.C.H., My Life as a Teenage Robot, ChalkZone, Foster's Home for Imaginary Friends, The Adventures of Jimmy Neutron, Boy Genius, Maya & Miguel, The Life and Times of Juniper Lee, Astro Boy, El Tigre: The Adventures of Manny Rivera, SWAT Kats: The Radical Squadron, Cow and Chicken, Codename: Kids Next Door, Loonatics Unleashed, The Replacements, and Pig Goat Banana Cricket,.
 She has voiced the Looney Tunes characters Granny and Witch Hazel since 2017 and Petunia Pig since 2022.

 Early life

 Milo was born on January 9, 1961, in Palm Springs, California.
 Her family moved to San Jose shortly after her birth.
 In San Jose, Milo attended the all-girls Presentation High School.
 Her father, Tony "Nino" Migliaccio, was a child actor who changed his last name to Milo when he started playing adult roles.
 Her first appearance on stage was with her father at Turk Murphy's in 1964, where they sang Me and My Shadow together.
 In 1969, her father founded a group home for the developmentally disabled.
 By the time Milo was eleven, she was participating in children's musical theater.